zoom-c/docs/trezor-faq/software.rst

 If somebody steals my Trezor, they'll just empty out my wallet before I have the chance to restore anyway.
 Right?
 -----------------------------------------------------------------------------------------------------------------

 Not at all.
 All operations on TREZOR require the user to enter a PIN.
 The attacker would have to guess your PIN which is very difficult because with each badly entered PIN the time for entering it anew increases exponentially.
 For example, the delay between 19th and 20th PIN entering is 35 hours.
-Unplugging and plugging the device won’t help.
+Unplugging and plugging the device won't help.
 The thief would have to sit his life off entering the PINs.
 Meanwhile you have enough time to move your funds into a new device or wallet from the paper backup.

 Also, TREZOR can be protected by encryption passphrase which can be set on top of the PIN.
 This protects the device in case of seizure.
 It's using military-grade encryption of the seed on TREZOR storage, so even torturing the device in a laboratory won't leak your private keys.